 **Students and Scholars should NOT use online tax software like Turbo Tax and H & R Block as these are designed for U.S. citizens and Permanent Residents.
-Non-Resident Aliens on F and J visas follow different tax laws.**
+Non-Resident Aliens on F and J visas follow different tax laws.
+The tax software options for non-resident aliens are below.**

 International Students and Scholars at Western New England University need to be aware of your U.S. tax obligations.
 U.S. tax laws distinguish between residents and non-residents for tax purposes.
 Non-residents only pay taxes on U.S. source income, while residents follow the same tax rules as U.S. citizens and pay taxes on their worldwide income.
 Most incoming F and J visa holders are considered non-residents (F and J students for the first five calendar years in the United States and J-1 scholars for the first two calendar years in the United States).
 To determine if you are a non-resident or resident for tax purposes, please click here.